CanDIG/go-model-service/README.md

 ## For Developers

-For your ease of adjustment to developing on this stack, and in particular to the amount of code generation involved in this Go project, instructions for using the code-gen tools have been provided here.
+This section contains tips and tricks for using the code-generation tools presented in this model service.

-Please note that most auto-generated code has been excluded from this repository, and that instead there are instructions for generating this code locally provided in the [Descriptive Installation](#descriptive-installation-of-the-go-model-service) section of this README.
+Note that most auto-generated code has been excluded from this repository, and that instead there are instructions for generating this code locally provided in the [Descriptive Installation](#descriptive-installation-of-the-go-model-service) section of this README.
 Binary files such as main and development.sqlite have also been excluded from this repository.
-The exclusions of these auto-generated and binary files is considered to be best form for version control repository maintenance.
-However, auto-generated files that are *not* generally re-generated (and are therefore safe to edit) should be pushed to this repository. `model-vs/api/restapi/configure_variant_service.go` and the `model-vs/data/models` package are examples of such safe-to-edit auto-generated code.
+The exclusion of these files is considered to be best practice for version control repository maintenance.
+However, one-time auto-generated files that are *not* re-generated (and are therefore safe to edit) should be pushed to this repository. `model-vs/api/restapi/configure_variant_service.go` and the `model-vs/data/models` package are examples of such safe-to-edit auto-generated code.

 ### Dep

 In the initial installation of the service, the vendor-building step is run with `$ dep ensure -vendor-only`.
 This is to avoid modification of Gopkg.lock, which contains information about vital sub-packages for go-swagger that can not be explicitly constrained in Gopkg.toml.

-For example, package "github.com/go-openapi/runtime/flagext" is required by go-swagger but is *not* solved into Gopkg.lock if `dep ensure` is run prior to `swagger validate`.
+For example, package "github.com/go-openapi/runtime/flagext" is required by go-swagger but is *not* solved into Gopkg.lock if `dep ensure` is run (without the `vendor-only` tag) prior to `swagger validate`.
 Therefore it is important to read the existing Gopkg.lock file in the initial installation, rather than solve for a new one.

 For more information, see the [dep documentation](https://golang.github.io/dep/docs/ensure-mechanics.html).

 ### Go-Swagger

-Go-Swagger is a tool that automatically generates the boilderplate Go code needed to build a server, based on the API definitions for the service being provided by that server.
+Go-Swagger reads the API definitions for a service and automatically generates the boilerplate Go code needed to build the server.

 See [goswagger.io](https://goswagger.io/) for installation instructions, tutorials, use-cases, etc. If you find yourself having trouble with the installation, check the [prerequisites](https://goswagger.io/generate/requirements.html).
 The [Todo List Tutorial](https://goswagger.io/tutorial/todo-list.html) (Simple Server) is a good place to start if you've never used the go-swagger before.

 Go-Swagger uses Swagger 2.0, which is based on the OpenAPI specification.
-"Swagger" and "OpenAPI" are often used interchangeably, which can be confusing when trying to learn the pertinent tool or set up your environment.
+"Swagger" and "OpenAPI" are often used interchangeably.
 See [this post](https://swagger.io/blog/api-strategy/difference-between-swagger-and-openapi/) for an explanation of the relationship between the two.

 #### Generating The Server